Runnable/error-cat/README.md

 #### {void} `report(err)`
 Reports the given error via Rollbar.
 This method is automatically bypassed if `ErrorCat.canUseRollbar()` returns false (see above).

+## Contributing
+If you wish to contribute to `error-cat` please adhere to the following rules:

+1. Build and read the jsdoc - `npm run doc`
+2. Keep test coverage at 100%
+3. When building new components, please use the same OOP style as `index.js`
+4. For PRs include a good title, and a brief yet informative description of what your PR does.

 ## License
 MIT